ashvtosh/Student-enrollment-form/README.md

 This project involves creating a student enrollment form that will store data in the STUDENT-TABLE relation of the SCHOOL-DB database.
 The form will accept input fields such as Roll-No, Full-Name, Class, Birth-Date, Address, and Enrollment-Date.
 The primary key for the STUDENT-TABLE will be Roll No.

 Release History:
-Version 1.0 (April 26, 2023): Initial release of the Student Enrollment Form using JsonPowerDB on Github.
+Version 1.0 (July 21, 2024): Initial release of the Student Enrollment Form using JsonPowerDB on Github.
 Table of contents:

 Introduction